KARICHAN KUNJU (1919-1992)

 From eight to fifteen years of age Kunju studied Hindi and the Vedas in Bengaluru.
 He pursued higher studies in Hindi and Tamil at Rameshwara Vedasthana Patashala in Madurai and then worked as a Tamil teacher in Chennai, Mannargudi and Kumbakonam for a few years.

-Kunju has an oeuvre of over hundred short stories.
+Kunju has an oeuvre of over a hundred short stories.
 He also released ten short-story volumes, two novellas and dramas.
-Pasitha Manidam (1978) was his only novel.
-He translated important works from English, Sanskrit and hindi into Tamil, besides translating works of Tamil into other languages.
+‘Pasitha Manidam’ (1978) was his only novel.
+He translated important works from English, Sanskrit and Hindi into Tamil, besides translating works of Tamil into other languages.
 He has contributed richly to Tamil literature and culture by exposing the vicious hierarchies of ancient temple towns.

 Karichan Kunju was the second son of Ramamrutha Sastri and Janaki Ammal.
-He is survived by four daughters .
+He is survived by four daughters.

-HUNGRY HUMANS (Pasitha Manidam)
+(Pasitha Manidam)

 Number of pages: 269

-This translations of the groundbreaking Tamil novel Pasitha Manidam, first published in 1978, offers deep insight into the conservative and case-conscious temple town of Kumbakonam, viewed here with dispassionately cold clarity as a society that utterly fails its own.
+This translation of the groundbreaking Tamil novel Pasitha Manidam, first published in 1978, offers deep insight into the conservative and case-conscious temple town of Kumbakonam, viewed here with dispassionately cold clarity as a society that utterly fails its own.

 Sudha G. Tilak deftly builds upon Karichan Kunju’s prose to expose this world, raw, real, without frills or artifice.
 The themes of masculinity, desire and sexuality, caged within caste and repression, all combine to give readers front-row seats to the many acts we put on for and as a community.